Welcome to the English Department

 In Year 10 we follow the AQA English Language and Literature course.
 Key units of study are: An Inspector Calls, Macbeth, English Language Paper 1 and Poetry (Love and Relationships or Power and Conflict).
 Students will also undertake their speaking and listening assessment this year when they have to produce a speech on a topic of their choice.
 It is imperative that students complete this assessment so that they can be entered for the English Language GCSE.

-Please see below the curriculum maps for the English department.
+Please see below the curriculum statement and learning journeys for the English department.